dart-lang/site-www/src/_guides/libraries/library-tour_migrated.md

 ingredients.remove('gold');
 assert(ingredients.length == 2);

-// You can also create sets using a literal. var atomicNumbers = {79, 22, 54};
+// You can also create sets using
+// one of the constructors.
+var atomicNumbers = Set.from([79, 22, 54]);
 ```

 Use `contains()` and `containsAll()` to check whether one or more